SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0431 GMT

 -------------------------------------

-The benchmark five-year rate down 1 bp at 8.50 percent, while the one-year rate 3 bps lower at 8.61 percent.
+The benchmark five-year swap rate unchanged at 8.01 percent and the one-year rate down 1 basis point at 8.43 percent.

 CALL MONEY